-For all chapter benefits (with the exception of Chapter 31) the VA Certifying official at The Sage Colleges must notify the Department of Veterans Affairs (DVA) of your enrollment each semester.
+For all chapter benefits (with the exception of Chapter 31) the VA Certifying Official at The Sage Colleges must notify the Department of Veterans Affairs (DVA) your enrollment each semester.
 It is your responsibility to contact our office at which time you are fully registered for a term.
 Your enrollment will be certified with the DVA shortly thereafter.
 IMPORTANT: IT IS YOUR RESPONSIBILITY TO NOTIFY THE VA CERTIFYING OFFICIAL WHEN WITHDRAWING OR ADDING A COURSE.
 You can stop at our office and bring a copy of your official withdrawal showing the date(s) of withdrawal.
-Also if you plan on attending SUMMER courses, you need to contact the VA Certifying official as well, [email protected].
+Also if you plan on attending summer courses, you need to contact the VA Certifying official as well, email@example.com.

-Scholarships and Awards for Veterans: For further information about scholarships and awards for veterans and to apply please visit the Military Corner.
-Questions may be addressed to 1-888-697-4372 or e-mail at [email protected].
+Scholarships and Awards for Veterans: For further information about scholarships and awards for veterans and to apply please visit the Higher Education Services Corporation’s Military Corner.
+Questions may be addressed to 1-888-697-4372 or e-mail at firstname.lastname@example.org.